Research course

 American literature is a huge field intersecting with other global literatures, cultures and nations, reaching from the colonial period to its current, enormously powerful position.

-You’ll also be able to take advantage of the cutting-edge research in American history conducted in the Sussex Centre for American Studies.
-You’ll have access to expertise in the history of slavery, the Civil War, the Cold War, American foreign policy, and the long history of civil rights and Black Lives Matter – all of which have profound resonance in American literary culture.
+You’ll also be able to take advantage of the cutting-edge research in American studies conducted in the Sussex Centre for American Studies.
+You’ll have access to expertise in the history of slavery, the Cold War, US foreign policy and international relations, the politics of sex and gender, and the long, global history of civil rights – all of which have profound resonance in American literary culture

 Qualification, course duration and attendance options